eslint/eslint/docs/rules/prefer-named-capture-group.md

 ## Rule Details

-This rule is aimed at using named capture group instead of numbered capture group in regular expression.
+This rule is aimed at using named capture groups instead of numbered capture groups in regular expressions.

 Examples of **incorrect** code for this rule: